 - MediaWiki lets you omit the email address when registering, in which case you won’t be able to log in at the WordPress end.

-If you’re brave enough to want to try it for yourself, all the code and instructions are… wait for it… on the wiki!
+If you’re brave enough to want to try it for yourself, take a look at the documentation.

 Comments are now closed.